Dh410215/Minecraft-Beginner-Guide1/Minecraft_Manual_GitHub.md

 ![Crafting a Table](axe_minecraft.png)

 ## 4. First-Night Shelters (Dirt Hut and Cave)

-For your first night, quickly build a small shelter before darkness.
-Many players craft a 4×4 (or similar) dirt hut as a quick safehouse – even a basic dirt box can keep monsters out.
-Place a door for convenience and a torch for light.
-Alternatively, you can dig into a hillside:
+Your first shelter is super important to surviving the first night.
+Without protection, mobs like zombies and skeletons will attack you at night.

+Ways to create your first shelter:

+- **Dirt hut**: Use dirt blocks to quickly build a structure which will keep yous safe from the mobs.
+- **Add a door and a torch**: Makes it safer and easier to see inside.
+- **Cave shelter**: Dig into the side of a hill or mountain to make a “hobbit hole.”
+- **Block the entrance**: Use a door or blocks so mobs can’t get in.
+- **Light it up**: Place torches inside to prevent mob spawns.

 ![dirt hut](dirt_hut_1.png)